 Entry-level jobs within the same types of company will give an insight into the context in which the company operates and enable you to make contacts.
 For instance, a shop assistant job may build your knowledge of the retail industry and enable you to forge links with the visual merchandising team.

-Also take part in live briefs, enter competitions and take advantage of exhibitions.
+Taking part in live briefs, entering competitions and attending exhibitions can provide valuable learning experiences.
 There are likely to be opportunities to do this through your university, so find out what is available.

 Search for placements and find out more about work experience and internships.

-Companies that create spaces for people to live, shop, work and be entertained are all possible employers.
-For instance:
+Any company that create spaces for people to live, shop, work and be entertained is a potential interior design employer.
+This includes:

 - theatre, TV or film companies.